DutchEllie/real-time-web-2223/README.md

 	When a client votes on a poll, this is sent to all connected clients including the voting client, to tell the client to update the web interface.
 * `discord:message:received`
 	This is sent from the server when a Discord message is received and it tells the clients to update the interface with the newly sent message.
+* `polls:update`
+  This is used to send the client all of the polls.
+	Used when a poll is created and handled on the poll overview page.
+	This is sent when a poll is created on both Discord and the web interface.
+	The response is a `PollResponse`.

 ### Messages from client (browser) to server